JuliaCon/www.juliacon.org/2024/dinning.md

 Eindhoven has a variety of restaurants near the city center or close to the PSV Stadium.

-Many are at a walking distance, but there are a few things to consider.
+Many are within walking distance of the stadium or city center, but there are a few things to consider.

 * Spontaneous dinning is possible, but not for 30+ people.
 Be sure to _make a reservation_!